keithmburu/courses/notes/compling-primer/neural_networks.md

 Alvin Grissom II

-# Multi-class Linear Classification and Neural Networks
+# Multi-class Linear Classification and Basic Neural Networks

 The perceptron and logistic regression are the foundation of what we call neural networks.  **Neural networks** are the result of stacking two or more layers perceptron or perceptron-like classifiers, sending the output of one layer to the inputs of the next layer, before finally making a prediction.
 The term "neural network" once referred to stacked linear models, e.g., the multi-layer perceptron (MLP).
 But the term is now vague and refers to many very different classes of models.
 What they have in common is that they stack simpler classifiers to produce a result and use stochastic gradient descent or some similar algorithm to learn to fit the training data.